Sumo Logic Marks Milestone in OpenTelemetry Posture Removing Complexity in Collection for Faster Time to Insights

-/EIN News/ -- AMSTERDAM, April 18, 2023 (GLOBE NEWSWIRE) -- KubeCon + CloudNativeCon Europe 2023 – Sumo Logic (NASDAQ: SUMO), the SaaS analytics platform to enable reliable and secure cloud-native applications, today announced it has taken steps to remove complexity from data collection, improved normalization of data, and consolidated collection agents with OpenTelemetry.
+AMSTERDAM, April 18, 2023 (GLOBE NEWSWIRE) -- KubeCon + CloudNativeCon Europe 2023 – Sumo Logic SUMO, the SaaS analytics platform to enable reliable and secure cloud-native applications, today announced it has taken steps to remove complexity from data collection, improved normalization of data, and consolidated collection agents with OpenTelemetry.

 Sumo Logic was purpose-built to manage and analyze data from any source.
 Today, Sumo Logic extends that legacy by adopting OpenTelemetry as its de facto collection strategy to remove complexity in the collection and normalization of data.
 With Sumo Logic Distro for OT, a native OTel solution, customers no longer face vendor lock-in and can apply Sumo Logic flexibility and analytics to their vendor of choice.